PreethamNimmagadda02/BlinkIt_Clone/README.md

-# BlinkIt-Clone-Full-Stack-Ecommerce
+# BlinkIt-Clone
-BlinkIt-Clone-Full-Stack-Ecommerce

-Build a complete e-commerce platform that looks like Blinkit using the MERN stack!
-In this project, we will create an online shopping site with key features, including product uploads, an admin panel, and management for categories and subcategories.
-We will use access and refresh tokens to establish secure user authentication.
-You will also learn how to set up password recovery, OTP-based email verification, and secure authentication processes.
-This project is a great way to improve your skills in MongoDB, Express, React, and Node.js.
+BlinkIt-Clone

+I built a complete e-commerce platform inspired by Blinkit using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+This project simulates a real-world online shopping experience and helped me deepen my full-stack development skills.

+🔑 Key Features Implemented:
+	•	Product Management System
+I developed a fully functional product upload and listing system, enabling dynamic management of inventory.
+	•	Admin Panel
+I created a role-based admin dashboard to manage users, products, orders, categories, and subcategories efficiently.
+	•	Category & Subcategory Management
+I implemented a robust categorization system, making it easy to filter and organize products.
+	•	Secure Authentication System
+The platform uses access and refresh tokens to handle authentication securely, maintaining user sessions while protecting sensitive data.
+	•	OTP-Based Email Verification
+I integrated a secure OTP (One-Time Password) system for email verification during registration and password recovery.
+	•	Password Reset Functionality
+Users can reset their password via email, using a time-sensitive link that ensures a safe and user-friendly recovery process.
+	•	Fully Responsive UI with React
+The front end is crafted with React.js, focusing on intuitive UX/UI, responsiveness, and speed, closely resembling the Blinkit shopping experience